Joko Widodo university diploma controversy

-Rumours regarding the authenticity of the university diploma owned by Joko Widodo (Jokowi), 7th president of Indonesia, began to intensify since 2022 following the last election he participated in.
+Controversies regarding the authenticity of the university diploma owned by Joko Widodo (Jokowi), the 7th president of Indonesia, began to intensify since 2022 following the last election he participated in.
 The document claims that he graduated from the Faculty of Forestry at Gadjah Mada University (UGM) on 5 November 1985.
 The Indonesian government have regularly dismissed the accusation of a "fake diploma", and Jokowi later threatened to report those questioning its authenticity.
 UGM has also insisted that the original diploma is being held by Jokowi.